 Essential Duties and Responsibilities:

-Assists teacher in the instructional setting.
+Assists teacher in an instructional setting.

 Implements planned activities using teacher-designed methods and materials for individual and small student groups for instructional support.